weewx/weewx/docs/weectl/station.md

     upgrade-skins       Upgrade the skins.
 ```

+In the documentation that follows,  the exact output will depend on
+your operating system and username.
+What is shown below is for macOS and user `tkeffer`.

 ## `weectl station create`

 This action will create a new area for user data.
 When done, the area will include